daleblackwood/goshapes/addons/goshapes/README.md

  - **Place on ground** causes the genernated instances to be placed on the ground using Raycasting
  - **Noise** lets you override the inbuilt random function with a noise texture
  - **Evenness** changes how well aligned the instances are to each other.
 The higher the value, the less *organic* the scatter selection is.

-### What happened to GDBlocks for Godot 3?
-I initially developed this addon for Godot 3, as [GDBlocks](https://github.com/daleblackwood/gdblocks).
-Goshapes marks an increase in scope that was made possible thanks to new tools and performance improvements in Godot 4 and was developed predominantly during the Godot 4 alpha period.
-As the change is quite dramatic, I've decided to fork my own project and make the improvements here.
-Going forward, this will be the only active project in development - though I'm working on it as slowly as a hobby.

 ### Contribution Policy
 I will endeavour to review any pull requests on Github that fix, optimise or compliment existing functionality without changing the nature of previously generated output.
 Please note that, while I'm a hobbyist and may sometimes take a little while to respond, I do enjoy and welcome the code contributions of others.